-Mombasa safaris packages are crafted for the tourist based in Mombasa town, soth coast or north coast.
-Its very convenient for travellers to visit tsavo west, tsavo east and amboseli in a few days and get back to the coast to enjoy the sandy white beaches.
+Mombasa safaris packages are crafted for the tourist based in Mombasa town, south coast or north coast.
+Its very convenient for travelers to visit tsavo west, tsavo east and amboseli in a few days and get back to the coast to enjoy the sandy white beaches.

 Both Tsavo West & Tsavo East are the biggest parks in Kenya separated by the Nairobi – Mombasa highway.
 Both parks have plenty of wildlife and abundant bird life.
 Other attractions include mzima springs, five sister hills, shetan lava flow, luggard falls, Aruba Dam, Yatta Plateau and Mudanda Rock.

-Amboseli is commonly reffered to as “Kilimanjaro royal court”.
-The Park is famous for its big game, such as lions, cheetahs, baboons and large elephant herds that traverse the savannahs in search of watering holes or feeding grounds.
+Amboseli is commonly referred to as “Kilimanjaro royal court”.
+The Park is famous for its big game, such as lions, cheetahs, baboons and large elephant herds that traverse the savanahs in search of watering holes or feeding grounds.
 The park also offers amazing view of Mt Kilimanjaro peaks which are visible early morning on a clear day.

 The Maasai are the local habitant of this area, which they call Empusel meaning “Dusty place”.
 Other community tribes have moved to Amboseli in search of greener pastures.
 Beside game viewing and the ecstatic views of Mount Kilimanjaro one can visit a local Masai village to learn their way of life and to interact with the locals.

 Tsavo West National Park covers an area of 9065 Km2 and is located South Eastern Kenya, 240 km from Nairobi or 250km from Mombasa to Mtito Andei Gate.
 The park has magnificent scenery, Mzima Springs, rich and varied wildlife, good road system, rhino reserve, rock climbing at Kichwa Tembo Cliffs and guided walks along the Tsavo River.